sulliops/OculusKiller/README.md

 Version 3.1.1 uses a standard application installer from [Inno Setup](https://jrsoftware.org/isinfo.php), but the pre-compiled release can also be downloaded and extracted to any valid directory for use.
 You can build the executable yourself (see **Compiling Oculus Killer** below), or download the latest release from the repository's [Releases](https://github.com/sulliops/OculusKiller/releases) page.

+Then, simply launch Oculus Killer whenever you want to completely kill Oculus Software.
+Oculus Killer will not try to kill Oculus Software processes if they are not already running, and will instead alert you that the process(es) were not found.

+**Note:** Oculus Killer is intended for use only on systems which support x64-based programs.
+The program *may* work on x86 systems, but this is not intended as Oculus Software requires 64-bit anyway.

 ----

 #### Compiling Oculus Killer